 For example, everybody knows the Google car.
 The car is full of lasers on the roof which are telling it where it is regarding the surrounding area.
 It has radar in the front, which is informing the car of the speed and motion of all the cars around it.
 It uses all of that data to figure out not only how to drive the car but also to figure out and predict what potential drivers around the car are going to do.
 What's impressive is that the car is processing almost a gigabyte a second of data.

 Machine learning is the best tool so far to analyze, understand and identify a pattern in the data.
 One of the main ideas behind machine learning is that the computer can be trained to automate tasks that would be exhaustive or impossible for a human being.
 The clear breach from the traditional analysis is that machine learning can take decisions with minimal human intervention.

-Take the following example; a retail agent can estimate the price of a house based on his own experience and his knowledge of the market.
+Take the following example for this ML tutorial; a retail agent can estimate the price of a house based on his own experience and his knowledge of the market.